-In the text of test, circa page 3224, add the following primary definition:
+In the text of test, after page 3224 line 107470, add the following primary definitions:

-- pathname1 -nt pathname2 True if pathname1 resolves to an existing file and pathname2 does not, or if both resolve to an existing file and pathname1 is newer than pathname2 according to their last data modification timestamps; otherwise, false.
-If either is a symbolic link, the target of the symbolic link is used (not the symbolic link itself). - pathname1 -ot pathname2 True if pathname2 resolves to an existing file and pathname1 does not, or if both resolve to an existing file and pathname1 is older than pathname2 according to their last data modification timestamps; otherwise, false.
-If either is a symbolic link, the target of the symbolic link is used (not the symbolic link itself).
+- pathname1 -nt pathname2 True if pathname1 resolves to an existing file and pathname2 cannot be resolved, or if both resolve to an existing file and pathname1 is newer than pathname2 according to their last data modification timestamps; otherwise, false. - pathname1 -ot pathname2 True if pathname2 resolves to an existing file and pathname1 cannot be resolved, or if both resolve to an existing file and pathname1 is older than pathname2 according to their last data modification timestamps; otherwise, false.